How to Develop Self Discipline and Why It’s Important

 When you hear the word “discipline,” what immediate thoughts and feelings pop up?
 Maybe it’s guilt—because you don’t view yourself as a self-disciplined person, but you’d like to be.
 Maybe it’s fear—because you’re imagining the kind of discipline you get when you make a mistake and face consequences.
 Or maybe it’s dread—because you want to be self-disciplined but know that it will require hard work.
-Or maybe you just wonder—why is self-discipline important?
+Or maybe you just wonder—why is self-discipline important and how can you achieve self-discipline?

 Self-discipline is important because it’s how we take steps toward becoming the person we hope to be.